Anthony “Truckstop” Trucks

 Went on play college football and then play in the NFL

-Get to travel the world with my family and give back to kids like me
+Get to travel the world with my family and give back to kids in need.

 Now I live life to the absolute fullest and enjoy every moment of it!!

-I deliver my three-step process through coaching, online courses, trainings, and speeches.
+I deliver the three-step process through coaching, online courses, trainings, and speeches.

 I became an entrepreneur at 3 years old (sounds weird I know, it’ll make sense in a minute)…

 When I was given away at 3 years I felt alone, unprepared for the future, unwanted, scared, unsure and essentially on an island.
-The same first feeling an entrepreneur feels when they TRULY take the first step and start their journey, as I have to help you.
+The same first feeling an entrepreneur feels when they TRULY take the first step and start their journey, just like this one I’m on to serve you.
 It’s also the first feeling YOU felt when life got to the point of overwhelm and you couldn’t handle it anymore.

 I didn’t let those early experiences affect how I lived my life and I decided to work to become great.
 The decision happened 11 years later when a girl in my freshman English class in high school said something to her friend while I was half asleep under a big black parka eating a baggie full of cinnamon toast crunch.

 I made a decision to be GREAT that night.
 At that point all I wanted was to be great at football.
-So I worked my ass off and came back the next year a monster.
-Over the following years I accomplished a lot.
+So I worked my a** off and came back the next year a monster.
+Over the following years I accomplished all the things you see above.
 All of that happened after I stopped having the same excuse as that girl.

 Back then I learned what it meant to TRUST YOUR HUSTLE and succeed by putting in the effort necessary to make lasting change.